 Sequential lamination is often the only way to form the necessary interconnections, but the multiple laser cycles, plus the plating and filling required before the next layer can be added, makes it typically the most expensive method.

-The point of the previous paragraphs is not to discourage the design of HDI boards.
+The point of the above information is not to discourage the design of HDI boards.
 On the contrary, as the need for miniaturization leads to the further development of ever-smaller product packages, the need for such PCBs will only increase.
-But understanding at least approximately how much your printed circuit board cost will increase is useful for project planning and may lead to consideration of less costly alternatives when such alternatives are possible.
+But understanding at least approximately how much your printed circuit board cost will increase is with blind and buried vias is useful for project planning and may lead to consideration of less costly alternatives when such alternatives are possible.

 We encourage designers to submit preliminary information for review in cases where multiple approaches are under consideration.
 We can often recommend the best, cost effective, and most reliable solution for your project.